JuliaHEP/Geant4.jl/README.md

 - `julia --project=ext/G4Vis/examples -i  ext/G4Vis/examples/B1vis.jl`
    Note the option `-i` to keep the interactive session open.
 - The notebook `ext/G4Vis/examples/Solids.ipynb` have all the type of solids that can be defined with Geant4

+## Building the wrapper code
+We use the Geant4 libraries and data from the binary package [Geant4_jll](https://github.com/JuliaBinaryWrappers/Geant4_jll.jl), which has been produced with the `BinaryBuilder` [recipe](https://github.com/JuliaPackaging/Yggdrasil/tree/master/G/Geant4).
+The wrapper library is downloaded from the binary package [Geant4_julia_jll](https://github.com/JuliaBinaryWrappers/Geant4_julia_jll.jl).

+In order to re-generate locally new C++ wrapper code we need to have `wrapit` installed, which itself requires `libclang` to be installed.
+If the executable is not found (not in the PATH), we can use the wrapper code that is already pre-generated and distributed with this package.
+- what C++ classes get wrapped is controlled by the file `gen/Geant4.wit`.
+See the documentation of WrapIt for the details.
+- run the `gen/build.jl` script generate the wrapper code (if wrapit found) and build the wrapper library.

+Once the wrapper code is stabilized we can move the generated code to the repository [Geant4_cxxwrap](https://github.com/peremato/Geant4_cxxwrap) to regenerate the binary package `Geant using the `BinaryBuilder`.